 The mouth is vital in many everyday tasks, which makes it incredibly susceptible to germs and bacteria.
 Many types of oral pathologies can develop as a result; some of the most common pathologies include

-Our doctors are experts in the treatment of all oral and facial conditions, including pathologies in the soft and hard tissues.
+Our doctor is an expert in the treatment of all oral and facial conditions, including pathologies in the soft and hard tissues.

 When oral pathologies are detected sooner rather than later, they are almost always treatable.
-Drs.
-Phillips and Krieger have extensive training in screening for and treating all types of pathologies.
-In cases where the pathology is cancerous or has advanced to cause significant damage, our doctors can perform reconstructive surgery and help restore your appearance and function.
+Dr. Phillips has extensive training in screening for and treating all types of pathologies.
+In cases where the pathology is cancerous or has advanced to cause significant damage, our doctor can perform reconstructive surgery and help restore your appearance and function.
 Contact our team in Dallas, TX, to hear more about your options for oral pathology treatment.